statisticsnorway/dapla-user-access-admin/README.md

 and is based upon [react-reference-app](https://github.com/statisticsnorway/fe-react-reference-app).

 ### Try this application locally
-The first time you clone the repository, remember to run `yarn install`.
+The first time you clone the repository, remember to run `yarn` or `yarn install`.

-Run `yarn start` and navigate to `http://localhost:3000`.
+Run `yarn start` and navigate to `http://localhost:3000/`.

 `yarn test` runs all tests and `yarn coverage` calculates (rather unreliably) test coverage.